Moving to Australia from New Zealand?

 Adelaide has the lowest average wage and the highest unemployment of any of Australia’s big five cities.
 It’s old school and suffering from the “Brain Drain”.
 Education and healthcare jobs are particularly attractive in Adelaide.
 The salaries are similar to those in other Australian cities, but Adelaide has much cheaper housing.

-Industries play a big part in Adelaide’s economy and include automotive manufacturing, bio-science, engineering, ICT, medical research, tourism and the wine industry.
-There are the same opportunities in the public sector as elsewhere: hospitals, schools, universities and local and state governments are major employers.
+Industries play a big part in Adelaide’s economy and include automotive manufacturing, bioscience, engineering, ICT, medical research, tourism, and the wine industry.
+There are the same opportunities in the public sector as elsewhere: hospitals, schools, universities, and local and state governments are major employers.

 Adelaide Pros: